because of God's love

 The Bible defines the true Jesus

-It is very important that you know who the Jesus is that you are putting your faith (n) in or believing (v) in.
-This is because, to be saved from your sins you need to believe in the Jesus of the Old Testament and the New Testament – the Bible.
+It is very important that you know who the Jesus is that you are believing in (John 3:16).
+This is because, to be saved from your sins you need to believe in the Jesus of the Old Testament and the New Testament (the Bible).
 Be aware, if you believe in an unbiblical Jesus, even if you are religious or have good intentions, it won't give you eternal life.
 The guy that put in our fence was named Jesus, and he certainly couldn't save me from anything even though he was a great carpenter.

 C. S. Lewis explained in his book Mere Christianity, "Jesus didn't leave it open for us to believe He is just a good man or a great moral teacher, because Jesus claimed to be God in the Gospels."
 I know some of you are struggling (probably right now) with Who Jesus is.
 Let me caution you not to try to fit Jesus into a feel good title such as a great moral teacher.
-You should either call Him God, because He claimed to be God, or you must think of Him as the wickedest liar in history or a narcissistic nut case, because He tells you to believe in Him for eternal life.
-(John 17:3).
+You should either call Him God, because He claimed to be God, or you must think of Him as the wickedest liar in history or a narcissistic nut case, because He tells you He is God..

 Jesus said to him, "Have I been with you so long, and you still do not know me, Philip?
 Whoever has seen me has seen the Father.
 How can you say, 'Show us the Father'?
 Do you not believe that I am in the Father and the Father is in me?
 The words that I say to you I do not speak on my own authority, but the Father who dwells in me does his works."
 John 14:9-10 ESV®

-If you don’t believe that Jesus is God, then you do not believe in the Jesus of the Bible.
-Do you believe in the Jesus of the Bible?
+If you don't believe that Jesus is God, then you do not believe in the Jesus of the Bible.
+If you are struggling with Jesus being God, then sincerely ask Him to show you He is God.
+Reflect on these passages that highlight Jesus as God: Isaiah 9:6 and Colossians 1:13-22.

-A Child Evangelism Fellowship (CEF) missionary started a Good News Club in a country that wasn't friendly to Christianity.
+A Christian Club was started in a country that wasn't friendly to Christianity.
 One hundred and ten children came to the first meeting and got to hear about Jesus.
 Many children went home after the first meeting talking about Jesus to their parents.
 A police officer arrived at the second meeting to close it down until he heard about Jesus from the kids.
 The knowledge of Jesus has amazing effects, doesn't it?

 Life Application